Lalasa1234/CyberbullyingDetection/README.md

 *- Remove all characters except numbers or alphabets (emoticons, punctuations or multi-space blocks)*

-*- Identify commonly found words and append them to stopwords and lemmatize*
+*- Identify commonly found irrelevant words and append them to stopwords and lemmatize*

 *- Remove the duplicates*